AndreasPantle/py-wikijs/docs/CONTRIBUTING.md

 - Keep it up-to-date with code changes
 - Use clear, concise language

-## 🤖 AI Development Context
+## 📋 Development Context

-This project was developed by leomiranda using AI assistance for development coordination.
-If you're interested in the AI-assisted development process:
+This project was developed by leomiranda with careful coordination and planning.
+If you're interested in the development process:

-- See [CLAUDE.md](CLAUDE.md) for AI coordination details
+- See [CLAUDE.md](CLAUDE.md) for development coordination details
-- Development tasks are tracked and managed through AI sessions
+- Development tasks are tracked and managed systematically
 - Quality standards are maintained through automated tooling
-- Community contributions are integrated with AI-assisted development
+- Community contributions are integrated with systematic development processes

 ## ❓ Getting Help